ESA-VirES/VirES/README.md

-# ViRES
+# VirES
-ViRES - installer and utilities
+VirES - installer and utilities